This delicious Asian salmon is quickly broiled and coated with a flavorful soy sauce, honey, and garlic glaze.

 - Salmon fillets: I prefer skin-on fillets.
 The skin is the best part of the fish!

-- Avocado oil: A neutral-tasting oil with a high smoke point.
-I use it to coat the salmon fillets before cooking them.
+- Avocado oil: I use this neutral-tasting oil to coat the salmon fillets before cooking them.

 - Scallions: Add color and flavor.